ncsa/Delta_doc/docs/source/user_guide/software.rst

           Or copy and paste one of these URLs: http://cn093.delta.internal.ncsa.edu:$UID/?token=e5b500e5aef67b1471ed1842b2676e0c0ae4b5652656feea
            or http://127.0.0.1:$UID/?token=e5b500e5aef67b1471ed1842b2676e0c0ae4b5652656feea

+   #. **Copy** the last 5 lines returned beginning with: "To access the notebook, open this file in a browser..." to a notepad or somewhere like that.

    Note the internal hostname in the **cluster** for **step 2**.
 You will use the **second URL** in **step 3**.